 Overall Expenses – How was I able to budget my PHP 8000 during my whole stay in Taiwan?

 Initially, I had NTD 1,000 inside my wallet already.
 I arrived at the airport through Uber (Please use code roxannet244ue) and paid in cash for PHP 200.
-It was weird that I wasn’t able to pay the terminal fee for PHP 1,650.
-Unfortunately, I paid extra baggage for PHP 1500 which it was a mistake (next time I should include the baggage).
-I arrived at Taoyuan International Airport and exchanged my PHP 8000 to NTD.
+It was weird that I wasn’t able to pay the terminal fee of PHP 1,650.
+Unfortunately, I paid extra baggage for PHP 1500 which was a mistake (next time I should include the baggage).
+I arrived at Taoyuan International Airport and exchanged my PHP 8000 for NTD.
 I received about NTD 3000+.
 The total amount of money I had was NTD 4000+.

 #1 Free Accommodation

 Because of my hosts, my accommodations were free so I wasn’t able to pay any cent for a good night’s sleep.